 Raphael Sachetat – Chief Editor

 Reporter, photographer, freelance and free of mind has been coming up with ideas on how to develop his favourite sport.
-His target: reach as many people as he can with photos and articles to promote the game, and build a charity association which will benefit the notoriety of the websites he has created, which has been achieved in late 2009 with the birth of SOLIBAD – Badminton Without Borders.
+His target: reach as many people as he can with photos and articles to promote the game, and build a charity association which will benefit the notoriety of the websites he has created, which has been achieved in late 2009 with the birth of Solibad – Badminton Without Borders.
 He believes badminton has to be taken as a professional sport and handled as such, keeping the fun and joyful spirit which surrounds this world.
 Raphael has been a professional reporter since 1998 and has contributed to many badminton-related magazines and newspapers as well as other magazines and associations (such as Amnesty International).

 Jean Francois Chauveau – Webmaster

 He is the man behind the tools.
 A computer engineer working in a bank in the south of France, Jeff spends most of his spare time working on developing websites for the badminton world.
-After creating his club’s website, he and Raphael created Badmintonphoto (www.badmintonphoto.net and www.badmintonwire.net for professionals) which became the official photo agency of the Badminton World Federation.
+After creating his club’s website, he and Raphael created Badmintonphoto (www.badmintonphoto.com and www.badmintonwire.net for professionals) which became the official photo agency of the Badminton World Federation.
 All Badzine websites were originally created by Jeff.

 Don Hearn – Editor, based in Korea

 Don hails from one of Canada’s tiny, rural pockets of badminton interest but after playing and loving the sport for many pre-Internet years with no connection to the badminton world at large, he moved to one of its true meccas.
-After years of following the local and international scene closely in Korea, Don joined the Badzine International team and has since provided annual coverage of badminton’s most lucrative tournament, the Korea Open and will continue to bring the action back to the badminton world whenever its best players are invited to this corner of Asia.
+After years of following the local and international scene closely in Korea, Don joined the Badzine team and has since provided annual coverage of badminton’s most lucrative tournament, the Korea Open and will continue to bring the action back to the badminton world whenever its best players are invited to this corner of Asia.
 Though employed to assist the students of one Korean university in their quest for command of a global language, Don hopes that Badzine can promote badminton to the place it deserves as a global sport.
+Contact him at: don @ badzine.net

 Manuel Roesler (Editor of Badzine Germany): German badminton expert in spite of his young age, he has coached youngsters and has dedicated his time and effort to the world of information, working for Badminton Austria as a Media Officer.
 He is also the editor and media agent of Peter Gade’s website.